 Do you have tinnitus and are wondering how to make it go away—or at least get better?
 Relief is possible, but you may need to work with a physician, a hearing care professional, and a behavioral therapist to find the right treatment combination for you.
 Because so many health conditions can trigger tinnitus, diagnosing every case is unique.

 In addition to the following treatments, there are alternative relief strategies that may help.

 The first step in treating tinnitus is uncovering what may be causing it.
 One of the challenges in tinnitus evaluation and treatment is that everyone experiences it differently.
 Measuring a subjective experience is very difficult.
 A hearing care professional will start by asking lots of questions about your symptoms such as:

 The practitioner will also ask you to report your medical history.
 After a thorough discussion of your symptoms and health history, the examination will begin with a visual inspection of your ears and standard hearing tests.
-Because tinnitus often co-occurs with hearing loss, you'll likely have your hearing tested, too.
+Why?
+Tinnitus often co-occurs with hearing loss.

 If medical causes of tinnitus have been ruled out, then you likely have what's known as neurophysiologic (sensorineural) tinnitus.
 This can occur on its own, or may be due to hearing loss or loud noise exposure.